pinselimo/pinselimo.github.io/posts/2021-03-29-pythas-history.md

 > *A function strictly defined in Haskell dynamically used in Python.*

-My - obiously too shallow - first research showed no such advances made.
+My - obviously too shallow - first research showed no such advances made.
 I had overlooked [HaPy](https://github.com/ddfisher/HaPy) which I discovered well into the development of Pythas.
 So I went head first into developing an easy to use Haskell-Python interface and after all at least now you get to choose flavors ;)

 ## The first steps

 I had already successfully imported shared libraries compiled by GHC.
 The only thing that really bothered me was, how unnecessary tedious it was.
-You'd have to add all the ```foreign export ccall``` statements in Haskell and then remember to properly define the ```restype``` and ```argtypes``` on Python's *ctypes*.
+You'd have to add all the ``foreign export ccall`` statements in Haskell and then remember to properly define the ``restype`` and ``argtypes`` on Python's *ctypes*.
 Nothing that couldn't be automated!

 For a first prototype I chose to parse stuff and do the code creation from within Python.
 It's a good prototyping language tbh - quick and dirty!
 Way too dirty in fact.
 So the next parser was implemented using Haskell's *Parsec*.
 There was a clear reason why I didn't go for *Attoparsec* or the like.
 I wanted *Pythas* to remain as approachable as possible.
 People tinker with Python because it's easy.
 So I view the possibility to import Haskell into Python as a stepping stone for those unfamiliar with the deeper Haskell ecosystem.
 Similarly, dependencies on Python's side are kept minimal.